Do-nut worry, you’ve cham-a-mile. Get it, get it?

 There’s been a frenzy of donut pictures in the Instagram vegan community recently as Best of Vegan is hosting a #bestofvegandonut comp.
 I scrolled through my feed and remembered I baked these delicious blueberry chamomile donuts but forgot to share the recipe.
 I also blushed at my corny pun in the caption ‘do-nut worry, you’ve cham-a-mile’.
 Oh Anthea, what were you thinking?!
 Humiliation aside, it made me step back and realise ‘yes, you have came a mile in the last few years, and maybe you should give yourself a pat on your back’.

-Recently on social media, I ‘came out’ about my decade-long struggle with Post Traumatic Stress Disorder (PTSD) as a result of my best friend passing away.
-You can see my Instagram post about my PTSD here.
+Recently on social media, I opened up about my decade-long struggle with Post Traumatic Stress Disorder (PTSD) as a result of my best friend passing away.
 Since then, I’ve become (slightly) inundated with messages of love, suggestions for treatment and suggestions of how I could better manage my PTSD.

 I can’t express how grateful and appreciative I am for everyone’s love.
 It saddens me that I didn’t receive this much support when my best friend passed away.
 I was 19 and I didn’t know how to deal with it nor knew anyone who could provide advice.